cemreefe/auto-blog/source/articles/2017/01/22/Why-do-cats-always-land-on-their-feet.md

 # The Physics Behind Cats' Remarkable Ability to Land on Their Feet

-*Date, Location -* Cats have long held a reputation for their graceful and agile movements.
+ Cats have long held a reputation for their graceful and agile movements.
 One of the most intriguing and often asked questions about our feline companions is: *Why do cats always seem to land on their feet?* Today, we will unravel the mysterious and fascinating physics behind this incredible cat behavior.

 ## Anatomy and Reflexes